Mastering real estate terms: A quick guide

 Lease Agent

-A licenced real estate agent, responsible for leasing real estate properties and signing them in place of a lessor.
+A licenced real estate lease agent role is being responsible for leasing real estate properties and signing them in place of a lessor.

 Security deposit

-Add “security deposit” to your list of real estate key terms.
+Add “security deposit meaning” to your real estate key terms list.
 This is a refundable deposit paid to a landlord and is usually set at 5% of a property’s annual rent.
-Think of it as security against any damages to the home you will stay in as a renter.
-A tenant’s security deposit is returned in full, provided if the property is in the same condition before the move-in.
+Think of it as security against any damage to the home you will stay in as a renter.
+A tenant’s security deposit is returned in full if the property is in the same condition before the move-in.
 All outstanding bill payments have been made before the contractual term ends.

 Rent to own

 Homeowners who can’t pay the full price of a home upfront need a mortgage to finance their purchase. — with a good credit score and down payment being necessary prerequisites.
 An alternate solution is a rent-to-own agreement where a buyer agrees to rent a property for a specific time with the option to buy it before the lease runs out.
 Such schemes in the UAE come with fees.
-For instance, a rent to own scheme in Dubai requires a buyer to pay 2% of the sales price, title deed issuance fee and other payments before entering the agreement.
+For instance, a rent-to-own scheme UAE Dubai requires a buyer to pay 2% of the sales price, title deed issuance fee and other payments before entering the agreement.

 Top real estate terms for getting a mortgage